 The temple is now managed by a trust.
-And a family of priests who has been taking care of this temple for ages.
+And a family of priests who have been taking care of this temple for ages.
 I got to speak to an elderly lady who said she is the eldest daughter in law of the family who takes care of this temple.
 Since the family is big now, they take turns to do the Pooja in the temple and this year they are doing the Pooja.
 She explained how they do the Pooja.
 And told us all the mythology associated with the temple and its building while holding Durga Saptashati in her hands.
 She said that the current temple is not more than 60 years old.
 But the small room called the Goddess’s Bhavan is centuries old.
 The room has never been changed.
 Although marble and tiles have been added over a period of time.

 She showed us the beautiful fans that adorn the ceiling of the temple.
 The center one being presented by the president of India during the Phool Walon ki Sair festival.
 Other fans were presented by other state governments.
 She explained the Goddess is Shakti.
 And since Shiva is always above Shakti, the Shivalinga in the temple is placed slightly above the level at which Goddess is placed.
 She also showed a longish room adjacent to the main temple which she said was an attempt to convert the temple into a mosque by Aurangzeb.
 And it is evident in the fact that temples are always square and mosques are always rectangular or longish on one side.